Manju-77-77/Manju-77-77/README.md

 <h2 align="center">👨‍💻 About Me</h2>
 <p align="center">
-    I am a <strong>Computer Application Student</strong> with a strong foundation in programming, database management, and data analysis.
+    I am a <strong>🎓 Computer Application Student | 💻 Aspiring Data Analyst & Web Developer

-    Having completed an internship as a Python Developer and a project on FIFA analysis, I am passionate about deriving insights from data and creating impactful web-based applications.
+Hi there!
+I'm Manju (Mj), a tech enthusiast passionate about exploring the realms of programming, database management, and data analysis. 🚀
     <br><br>
     I'm an eager learner, ready to tackle new challenges and contribute to meaningful projects. 🚀
 </p>